KevJohBer/The-Coffee-Spot/TESTING.md

 * You cannot view settings or invoices in profile page
 * You cannot edit your profile on the profile page
 * The order details is supposed to show you when your coffee is ready but it is currently displaying the time the order was created.
+* You can't see your invoices because closely prior to the deadline the tempmail I was using for stripe was logged out and I do not remember the mail or password.
+The solution would be to create another account using one of my own emails and change the environment variables but I did not have time for this unfortunately.

 ### Testing Devices